VarboxInternational/docs/query-cache.md

 <a name="cache-duplicate-queries"></a>
 #### Cache Duplicate Queries

-If you don't want to cache all queries for your models forever, you can opt in for caching only `duplicate` queries.
-The queries will be cached only for the current request using <a href="https://laravel.com/docs/7.x/cache#cache-tags" target="_blank">cache tagging</a> .
+If you don't want to cache all queries for your models forever, you can opt in for caching only duplicate queries.
+The queries will be cached only for the current request using <a href="https://laravel.com/docs/7.x/cache#cache-tags" target="_blank">cache tagging</a>.

 > If you already cache all your queries, it's redundant to enable the duplicate query cache.

 In your `.env` file change `CACHE_DRIVER` to a value that supports tagging.
-`apc` / `array` / `redis` / `memcached`

 ```
 CACHE_DRIVER=array